Minimax Optimal Clustering of Bipartite Graphs with a Generalized Power Method: Conclusion and future work

 In this work, we proposed an algorithm based on the GPM to cluster the rows of bipartite graphs in the high-dimensional regime where $n_2\gg n_1\log n_1$.
 We analyzed our algorithm under a relatively general BiSBM, that incorporates as a special case the model with $K=L=2$ studied recently by \cite{Ndaoud2021ImprovedCA}.
 When specialized to the SBiSBM with $K=L=2$ communities, our rate of convergence matches the one obtained by \cite{Ndaoud2021ImprovedCA}.
 We also extend the aforementioned work in another direction by showing that the derived rate of convergence of the GPM for the SiSBM (with $K=L=2$) is minimax optimal.

 We only considered binary bipartite graphs in this work, but our algorithm could possibly be extended to the weighted case.
 Some heterogeneity amongst blocks could also be introduced, similar to the Degree-Corrected SBM.
 Another interesting direction would be to improve the theoretical guarantees obtained for the spectral method as we observed that it has very good performance in practice.
+A natural way do that would be to adapt the entrywise eigenvector techniques developed by \cite{abbe20} to the BiSBM setting.